Get in Touch

 • Modern centralized system management

-• "Why GNU su does not support the wheel group"
+• Understanding why GNU su does not support the wheel group

 • Implementing stricter password rules